Brennall/HFH-SRD/Chapter05.md

 Divine 1	Duration:	instantaneous

 With this spell the caster heals 1d6+1 points of damage by laying his hand upon the injured creature.
 This spell may also be used to cure paralysis, but does not then cure any points of damage.
-The spell will never increase a creature’s hit points beyond the normal amount.
+The spell will never increase a creature's hit points beyond the normal amount.

 The reverse form of this spell, cause light wounds, causes 1d6+1 damage to the creature affected by it.
 A successful attack throw is required in this case.